This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Blend: Add the watermelon, strawberries, and honey (if using) to a blender.
-Blend until smooth.
+- Blend the fruit.
+Add the watermelon, strawberries, and honey to a blender.
+Blend until completely smooth, with no fruit chunks left.

 Expert Tips